bonnemai/pharo_frontend/README.md

 To start the application in development mode, run:

 ```
-npm start
+npm run dev
 ```

-This will start the development server and open the application in your default web browser.
+The Vite development server runs on http://localhost:5173 by default.
+Use `npm start` (mapped to `vite dev --host 0.0.0.0 --port 3000`) when developing inside Docker or when the server must bind to all interfaces.

 ### Building for Production